ianmilligan1/Aarhus-Netlab/README.md

 And sample data provided in this repo: output from [Site Link Structure](https://github.com/lintool/warcbase/wiki/Pig:-Analysis-of-Site-Link-Structure) is part-r-00000; output from `pig2gdf.py` can be found in `political-links.csv`.

 I will show a brief example with Gephi.
-It's best if you're running this on your own machine, but if like me you get frustrated with constant updates (esp. with OS X 10.11 looming), a VM can be a good way to experiment with software.
+If you have trouble using Gephi, see my section on troubleshooting below.

 ## Shine
 [WebArchives.ca](http://webarchives.ca/): a search interface for Archive-It's collection of [Canadian Political Parties and Interest Groups](https://archive-it.org/collections/227).